 Skip to content Skip to sidebar Skip to footer

-moisture content of the wood vs humidity air graph
+moisture content of the wood vs. humidity air graph

-Wood which is too dry at the time of finishing is as bad as wood which is too wet so far as the effect on the finish is concerned.
-For either case a change in moisture content will result in a movement of wood under the finish.
-Dry the wood to the proper moisture content for its ultimate uses and keep it at that moisture content during the construction, finishing, storage and use.
-Then many of the finishing trouble now experienced will be reduced or eliminated entirely.
+Wood that is too dry (when it is finished) is as bad as wood that is too wet.
+For either case, a change in moisture content will result in a movement of wood under the finish.
+Dry the wood to the proper moisture content for its ultimate uses and keep it at that moisture content during the construction, finishing, storage, and use.
+Then many of the finishing troubles now experienced will be reduced or eliminated entirely.

 These are the recommended moisture content for some wood product.